judemille/rust-xplane/README.md

 ## Status

-The library is still in an incomplete state.
-As a result some parts of the SDK may only be sparsely covered or missing completely.
+This library is going through a a complete rewrite to enforce threading invariants.
+Do not use it in its current state.
+Here is a checklist of components:

-- [x] Compiles and is callable from X-Plane
+- [ ] Compiles and is callable from X-Plane
-- [x] Debug logging to the console / log file
+- [ ] Debug logging to the console / log file
-- [x] DataRef reading and writing
+- [ ] DataRef reading and writing
-- [x] Commands
+- [ ] Commands
-- [ ] GUI - Needs further work
+- [ ] GUI
-- [ ] Drawing - Needs further work
+- [ ] Drawing

 ## Example